-7.2.3 Attribute for unspecified data
+7.2.3 Attributes for unspecified data

 The MathML attributes described in the MathML specification are necessary for presentation and content markup.
-Ideally, the MathML attributes should be an open-ended list so that users can add specific attributes for specific renderers.
+Ideally, the MathML attributes should be an openended list so that users can add specific attributes for specific renderers.
 However, this cannot be done within the confines of a single XML DTD.
-Although it can be done using extensions of the standard DTD, some authors will wish to use non-standard attributes while remaining strictly in compliance with the standard DTD.
+Although it can be done using extensions of the standard DTD, some authors will wish to use non-standard attributes to take advantage of renderer-specific capabilities while remaining strictly in compliance with the standard DTD.

-To allow this, this specification also allows the attribute other for all elements, for use as a hook to pass on renderer-specific information.
-In particular, it can be used as a hook for passing information to audio renderers, computer algebra systems, and for pattern matching in any future macro/extension mechanism.
-This idea is used in other languages.
-For example, PostScript comments are widely used to pass information that is not part of PostScript.
+To allow this, the MathML 1.0 specification allowed the attribute other on all elements, for use as a hook to pass on renderer-specific information.
+In particular, it was intended as a hook for passing information to audio renderers, computer algebra systems, and for pattern matching in future macro/extension mechanisms.
+The motivation for this approach to the problem was historical, looking to PostScript, for example, where comments are widely used to pass information that is not part of PostScript.